prime6809/Gauntlet-10-BetaV4/readme.md

    spawn points.
    This way we will hopefully still get the same ratio of gates even if there are not enough spawn points for all the specified gates.

+9) If a level is entered with no botpath points (that are used as gate / boss spawn points), then the level is ended as soon as it is started.
+This is better behavior than entering a level that has no gates and no bosses, especially if the server doesn't have map vote.

 If you wish to re-build the release, clone this repository into your Unreal Tournament root directory, then from a command or terminal window change to